Education Research Current About VU Amsterdam NL

 • People management

-1. Supervises and coaches employees on tasks and development
+• Guides and coaches employees in tasks and development.

-2. Takes responsibility for the well‐being of employees by making regular and empathetic inquiries about their well‐being
+• Takes responsibility for the well-being of employees by regularly asking about it with empathy and thinking along about solutions.

-5. Facilitates a balanced distribution of work between employees, assesses the performance of individuals and the team, and monitors workload
+• Focuses on a good division of work between employees, assesses (team) performance and monitors workload.

-7. Proactively monitors the physical and social safety of the team
+• Proactively monitors physical and social safety in the team.

 • Financial management